unrust/unrust/uni-glsl/README.md

 # uni-glsl

-A just works but completed (GL-ES 2.0 aka WebGL) glsl preprocessor and parser.
+A just works but completed (GL-ES 2.0 aka WebGL) glsl preprocessor and parser in Rust.

 ## Features